CesiumGS/3d-tiles/specification/README.md

 ![](figures/contentsBox.png)

-The `contents` property (not shown above) is an array containing multiple contents. `contents` and `content` are mutually exclusive.
-When a tile has a single content it should use `content` for backwards compatibility with engines that only support 3D Tiles 1.0.
-See the [Multiple Contents](#multiple-contents) section.

 The `content.group` property (not shown above) assigns the content to a group.
 The value is an index into the array of `groups`.
 See the [Content Groups](#content-groups) section.

+The `contents` property (not shown above) is an array containing one or more contents. `contents` and `content` are mutually exclusive.
+When a tile has a single content it should use `content` for backwards compatibility with engines that only support 3D Tiles 1.0.
+See the [Multiple Contents](#multiple-contents) section.

 The optional `transform` property (not shown above) defines a 4x4 affine transformation matrix that transforms the tile's `content`, `boundingVolume`, and `viewerRequestVolume` as described in the [Tile transform](#tile-transforms) section.

+The optional `implicitTiling` property (not shown above) defines how the tile is subdivided and where to locate content resources.
+See [Implicit Tiling](#implicit-tiling).

 The `children` property is an array of objects that define child tiles.
 Each child tile's content is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.
 See the [Tileset JSON](#tileset-json) section below.